lord-saumagen/DataObjectExtension/README.md

 #### Comparison with excluded properties

 You may run into a situation where you want to compare two objects but some of the source object properties shouldn't take part into that comparison.
-May be the target object lacks those properties.
-Or may be the target object possesses those properties but they have a different meaning on the target object.
+May be the target object lacks those properties, or may be the target object possesses those properties but they have a different meaning on the target object.
 That is the moment where the exclude selector comes into play.
 The exclude selector is a predicate delegate.
 The delegate is defined as:

 ```C#
 Func<PropertyInfo, bool>
 ```

-The exclude selector function gets called for each property on the current object which qualifies as comparable property.
-The function has than to decide wether the property should take part into comparison or not.
+The exclude selector delegate gets called for each property on the current object which qualifies as comparable property.
+The function has than to decide whether the property should take part into comparison or not.
 If the function returns true for one of the **PropertyInfo** objects, the property will be excluded.
 Hence the name of that delegate.

 Here is an example: